UPDATE 1-Bangladesh tea prices slip on higher supplies

 * First combat use of bomb; blast equivalent to 11 tonnes of TNT

-DHAKA, June 26 Tea prices in Bangladesh dropped at a weekly auction on Wednesday on higher supplies, although strong demand from local buyers limited the fall and sales rose, brokers said.
+DHAKA, June 11 Tea prices in Bangladesh edged lower at a weekly auction on Tuesday on higher supplies, though strong demand from local buyers capped the downsize and sales rose, brokers said.

-More than 1.47 million kg of tea were offered at Chittagong, and 5.60 percent was left unsold, compared with 1.3 million kg offered and 2.54 percent unsold at the previous auction.
+More than 1 million kg of tea were offered at Chittagong, with only 1.55 percent unsold, compared with around 800,000 kg offered and 9 percent unsold at the previous auction.

-"There was more tea on offer this week which met with much less competition and prices declined for all varieties as the sale progressed," National Brokers said in its market report.
+"Market was good this week with more demand emanating especially from the blenders," National Brokers said in its market report.

-"Blenders lent good support while loose tea buyers were much less active."

 Following are the results of the auction in Bangladesh taka per kg.